dkim1116/WeatherCast/README.md

 # WeatherCast

-A platform for checking weather
+A platform for checking the weather